Antonio1491/aspal_project/replit.md

 - connect-pg-simple for session storage

 **Utilities**:
-- date-fns for date formatting and manipulation
+- date-fns for date formatting and manipulation with Spanish locale for blog dates
 - clsx and tailwind-merge for conditional class names
 - nanoid for unique ID generation